mikejac/node-red-contrib-google-smarthome/README.md

 - Check Node-RED's logfiles.
 - Toggle "Enable Node debug" in the configuration node, connect a debug node to the output of the management node and look for debug messages.
+- Go to [Actions on Google Console](https://console.actions.google.com), on tab *Test* click *Reset Test*.
+If this doesn't do anything, click the *Settings* button, disable "On device testing", then enable it again.

 ---
 ## Test script